Rare first printing of US Constitution sells for record $43M

 NEW YORK (AP) — A rare first printing of the U.S. Constitution sold at Sotheby’s in New York for $43.2 million, a record price for a document or book sold at auction.

+Crystal Bridges board chairperson Olivia Walton said, “We are honored to exhibit one of the most important documents in our nation’s history from our location in the heartland of America.”

+The museum opened in 2011 and was founded by Alice Walton, the daughter of Walmart founder Sam Walton.

-The document offered for sale was one of 13 known copies of the first printing of the Constitution and one of only two in private hands.
+The document that Griffin purchased at Thursday night’s auction was one of 13 known copies of the first printing of the Constitution and one of only two in private hands.

 This printing of the Constitution was last sold in 1988, when real estate developer and collector S. Howard Goldman bought it at auction for $165,000.